O'Hara Group

 When using the 'Try It Out!' feature to test your API, watch for mixed content issues if your Confluence page is served over https:// and the API host in your JSON or YAML definition is http:// (or vice versa).

 Some browsers (e.g. Chrome) will allow Open API to attempt the API request, but block it from reaching the network.
-'Try It Out!' will display the request URL and request headers as if the request was sent, but the response headers will show
+'Try It Out!' will display the request URL and request headers as if the request was sent, but the response headers will show {"error": "no response from server"}.

 Other browsers (e.g. Firefox) block Open API from attempting the request at all.
 'Try It Out!' will not show anything (so it appears like nothing happens when you click the button).

-In either case, check the browser console for errors such as
+In either case, check the browser console for errors such as:

 Mixed Content: The page at 'https://{your cloud instance}.atlassian.net' was loaded over HTTPS, but requested an insecure XMLHttpRequest endpoint 'http://your.api.endpoint'.
 This request has been blocked; the content must be served over HTTPS.